Agile Trends Switzerland 2017: We Won

 To ripe the benefits of agile approaches, it is now time to transition whole departments and the company.
 I hope to succeed in the first half of this century.

-Below some findings of the study.
+Below are some findings of the study.

 Major Hurdles Introducing Agile Approaches

-Current company culture
+- Current company culture

 First change the structure, it enables cultural change.
 Quite a few companies try to change their culture without altering their structure.
 It is doomed to fail.

-Existing company structure and frozen hierarchies
+- Existing company structure and frozen hierarchies

 It is time to rethink your structure and move decision power to the teams, near to the customers,

-Controlling not tailored to agile approaches
+- Controlling not tailored to agile approaches

 It is difficult to be slightly agile.
 The same can be said about lean.
-Either you are lean, agile or you are not.
+Either you are lean, agile, or you are not.
 Try Beyond Budgeting Round Table,

-Overall processes are not tailored to agile
+- Overall processes are not tailored to agile

 Once you change your structure and hierarchy, the processes will evolve.

-Trust is missing
+- Trust is missing

-Here again we talk again about trust, or the beliefs your collaborators are competent and do their best to achieve success.
+Here again we talk about trust, or the beliefs your collaborators are competent and do their best to achieve success.
 As an organization and as a manager, it is time to decide.
 Do you truly trust your collaborators?

-Customers are not involved or engaged
+- Customers are not involved or engaged

 Customers are the center in the new world.
 Please involve them, talk to them, find out what they need.